PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 - [GitLab](https://docs.gitlab.com/ee/user/project/deploy_keys/)
 - [BitBucket](https://bitbucket.org/blog/deployment-keys)

-For Deploy Keys to work correctly, the flow execution environment must be configured to clone a repository using ssh.
+For Deploy Keys to work correctly, the flow execution environment must be configured to clone a repository using SSH.
-This configuration is not Prefect specific and varies across configurations.
+This configuration is not Prefect specific and varies across infrastructure.

-When using the `prefecthq/prefect` Docker image, ssh keys should be mounted to the `/root.ssh` directory.
+For more information and examples, see [configuring SSH + Git storage](/orchestration/flow_config/storage.html#ssh-git-storage).
 :::

 :::tip GitLab Deploy Tokens